hbctraining/DGE_workshop/lessons/09b_sleuth.md

   <img src="../img/sleuth_formula2.png" width="425"/>
 </p>

 In addition to performing differential expression analysis of transcripts, the sleuth tool also provides an html interface allowing exploration of the data and differential expression results interactively.
-More information about the theory/process for sleuth is available in the [Nature Methods paper](https://www-nature-com.ezp-prod1.hul.harvard.edu/articles/nmeth.4324), this [blogpost](https://liorpachter.wordpress.com/2015/08/17/a-sleuth-for-rna-seq/) and step-by-step tutorials are available on the [sleuth website](https://pachterlab.github.io/sleuth/walkthroughs).
+More information about the theory/process for sleuth is available in the [Nature Methods paper](https://www.nature.com/articles/nmeth.4324), this [blogpost](https://liorpachter.wordpress.com/2015/08/17/a-sleuth-for-rna-seq/) and step-by-step tutorials are available on the [sleuth website](https://pachterlab.github.io/sleuth/walkthroughs).

 ***NOTE:*** *Kallisto is distributed under a non-commercial license, while Sailfish and Salmon are distributed under the [GNU General Public License, version 3](http://www.gnu.org/licenses/gpl.html).*

 ## Set-up for Running Sleuth

-Sleuth is a lightweight algorithm that can be quickly run on our personal computers [[2](https://rawgit.com/pachterlab/sleuth/master/inst/doc/intro.html)].
-We can use the previous `DE_pseudocounts` project we created previously.
+Sleuth is a lightweight algorithm that can be quickly run on our personal computers.
+We can open the `DE_pseudocounts` project we created previously, since we will be using the salmon output files.

 1. Open the RStudio project entitled `DE_pseudocounts`.
 2. Create a new R script ('File' -> 'New File' -> 'Rscript'), and save it as `sleuth_de.R`